-Japanese Government Scholarship Students (MEXT Students)
+Japanese Government (MEXT) Scholarship Students

-Osaka University (OU) accepts MEXT Students, international students who have received a scholarship from the Japanese Ministry of Education, Culture, Sports, Science, and Technology (MEXT) both at graduate and undergraduate level.
+The University of Osaka (UOsaka) accepts MEXT scholarship students, international students who have received a scholarship from the Japanese government (MEXT) both at graduate and undergraduate level.

-There are two types of application for MEXT Scholarship:
+There are two types of application for MEXT Scholarship: Embassy Recommendation and University Recommendation.

 Undergraduate level